 View more...Things to Consider when Looking for Value in Progressive Jackpot Slots

 As we already explained, slots with progressive jackpots have lower return percentages to compensate for the amounts deducted from bets to fuel the prize pools.
-This does not mean it is impossible to find value in such games, however.
+However, this does not mean it is impossible to find value in such games.

-Some clueless players try to find said value by evaluating how “cold” or “hot” a given machine is.
+Some inexperienced players try to uncover that value by evaluating how “cold” or “hot” a given machine is.
 In their eyes, a slot that has paid a big progressive jackpot only recently is a total waste of time because it is unlikely to spew another huge amount of money so soon.

 There is no logic in this reasoning, though.
-It is irrelevant for the Random Number Generator when the game has last paid and how much.
+It is irrelevant to the Random Number Generator when the game last paid and how much.
 Below, we offer you several smarter ways to assess a progressive slot’s value and find decent games.

 Hit Frequency of the Jackpot

-The hit frequency of the jackpot can be used as a reference point.
-It gives you a rough idea of the average wait time between jackpot drops.
-There are specialized sites on the internet with jackpot trackers for progressive slots where you can find reliable information about the average time between jackpot wins.
+The hit frequency of the jackpot can be used as a reference point because it gives you a rough idea of the average wait time between jackpot drops.
+There are specialized websites with jackpot trackers for progressive slots where you can find reliable information about the average time between wins.

-You will notice one interesting correlation with multiple-tier slots, in particular.
-The games are designed in such a way so that smaller jackpots drop with a much higher frequency than the largest prizes.
-For example, the Mega jackpot in Mega Moolah drops once every eight weeks on average while the smaller Major pot hits once every forty hours on average.
+You will notice an interesting correlation with multi-tier slots in particular.
+The games are designed so that smaller jackpots drop with a much higher frequency than the largest prizes.
+For example, the Mega jackpot in Mega Moolah drops once every eight weeks on average, while the smaller Major pot hits roughly once every forty hours.

 By contrast, RealTime Gaming’s Aztec’s Millions is a real devourer of cash.
-Its jackpot has not been won even a single time over the past ten years.
+Its jackpot hasn’t been won even once in the past ten years.

 Average Jackpot Payout

-The average jackpot payout is also important because it can be indicative of how often the huge prizes drop.
-There is a certain correlation between the average progressive pot’s size and its average hit frequency.
+The average jackpot payout is also important because it can indicate how often the huge prizes drop.
+There is a correlation between the average progressive pot’s size and its average hit frequency.

 Break-Even Points of Progressive Slots

-It is possible to find a positive expected value in slots but you have to know their jackpots’ seed amounts and their break-even points.
-A progressive machine begins to yield a positive expectation after its top prize exceeds a certain threshold.
-This causes its RTP to jump over 100%.
+It is possible to find a positive expected value in slots, but you need to know their jackpots’ seed amounts and break-even points.
+A progressive machine begins to yield a positive expectation after its top prize exceeds a certain threshold, causing its RTP to jump above 100%.

-One such game allows the player to gain an advantage over the house at a specific point.
-If you have information about certain variables like the game’s break-even point, its house edge, true odds, and jackpot contribution, you can figure out your advantage.
-This is theoretically possible but such information is extremely hard to come by.
+Such a game would allow the player to gain an advantage over the house at a specific point.
+If you have information about variables like the game’s break-even point, its house edge, true odds, and jackpot contribution, you can calculate your edge.
+This is theoretically possible, but such information is extremely hard to come by.